AdrianPal/PartyTableInMyEzFridge/server/README.md

 ## Start the server

-First, you need to start the database:
+The first thing you need to do is an **`npm install`** inside this folder.
+Then, start the database thanks to the script:

 ```
-$ > mkdir ./data/db && mongod --dbpath ./data/db
+$ > ./scripts/start_db.sh
 ```

-Then, just start the API with:
+And finally, launch the API with:

 ```
-$ > npm run dev
+$ > ./scripts/start_server.sh
 ```

 ## About